visit/citybreak-online-doc/_includes/widgets.md

 Make sure you only run ONE widget script at the time.
 If you need to have more then one widget on the same page/view you can load and unload the scripts to handle this.

+FYI-  don´t load a widget scripts on your tempalte page.
+This will affect the booking controlles and create possible conflicts.

 ## Implementation

 To implement the widgets you need to add two things to your webpage: